mevbg/design-essentials-vendor/README.md

 ## Architecture Overview

-The generator uses a consolidated handler architecture where all token processing logic is centralized in a single `handlers.ts` file.
+The generator uses a modular handler architecture where token processing logic is organized in separate handler files within the `src/handlers/` directory.
 Each platform provides its own configuration, formats, and utility functions, while sharing the common handler implementations.
 The system dynamically loads platform-specific modules and automatically selects the appropriate handler based on token characteristics.

 ### Core Library (`src/`)